Cherry Blossom, Honeysuckle & Redwood

 Children will also begin to learn colors, counting and words.
 They begin to gain their readiness for reading and writing, as well as mathematics.
 Students learn concrete concepts at this level in order to prepare them for the rest of their education.
 For this stage most toddler works are self-correcting; like a puzzle, the child is able to see when a piece has not been put in right, it doesn’t fit.
 This builds a child’s desire for internal correction, rather than an adult telling them they did it wrong.
 Many of the works are simple and direct, and focus on the skill that is being refined.

 This is also the time in which students are introduced to grace and courtesy, a fundamental part of the Montessori philosophy.
 This allows children to have respect for their classroom and for their classmates.
 The lessons in grace and courtesy help fill a child’s need for order and social structure.
 This will in turn help them to feel more at ease and comfortable in their classroom.

 The Pre-Primary program at Clever Oaks seeks to highlight skills that emphasize a child’s confidence and ability to complete tasks independently.
 Montessori promotes discovery through the hands as a pathway to the mind, so we seek to ensure that all of the work is hands on and engaging for the child.

 Pre-Primary children have an afternoon rest and nap time.
 Children play outdoors at least twice daily, weather permitting; otherwise there is an indoor gross motor environment.
-Additionally, enrichment programs for Pre-Primary children include Physical Education, Spanish and Yoga classes.
+Additionally, enrichment programs for Pre-Primary children include Physical Education, Spanish, Art and Garden classes.